diegorlopezm/pokedex-fullstack-devops/k8s/jenkins/README.md

 Kubernetes CLI → to run kubectl commands from Jenkins.

 GitHub Integration / Git Plugin → for automatic triggers from your repository.

+---
+🔐 Using DockerHub Secret with Jenkins + Kaniko on Kubernetes 1️⃣ Create the Secret in Kubernetes

+Run the following command (replace with your real DockerHub credentials):

+kubectl create secret docker-registry dockerhub-credentials \
+  --docker-username=diegorlopez \
+  --docker-password='YOUR_PASSWORD' \
+  --docker-email='YOUR_EMAIL' \
+  --namespace=jenkins

+✅ This creates a kubernetes.io/dockerconfigjson Secret inside the cluster in the jenkins namespace.
+The secret is stored in etcd (Kubernetes internal database), not in your code.

+2️⃣ Verify the Secret

+List secrets in the namespace:

+kubectl get secrets -n jenkins

+Example output:

+NAME                   TYPE                                  DATA   AGE dockerhub-credentials  kubernetes.io/dockerconfigjson        1      2m

+3️⃣ Inspect the Secret (Optional)

+To check details (without exposing the password in clear text):

+kubectl describe secret dockerhub-credentials -n jenkins

+4️⃣ Mount the Secret in Jenkins Pod Template

+Update your Jenkins podTemplate to mount the Secret for Kaniko:

+volumes:
+  - name: docker-config
+    projected:
+      sources:
+        - secret:
+            name: dockerhub-credentials
+            items:
+              - key: .dockerconfigjson
+                path: config.json

+And in the kaniko container definition:

+volumeMounts:
+  - name: docker-config
+    mountPath: /kaniko/.docker

+5️⃣ Kaniko Push to DockerHub

+With the secret mounted, Kaniko automatically picks up the credentials from /kaniko/.docker/config.json and can push images to DockerHub.

+Example Jenkins pipeline step:

+stage('Build & Push Backend') {
+    steps {
+        container('kaniko') {
+            dir('backend') {
+                sh """
+                    /kaniko/executor \
+                      --dockerfile=Dockerfile \
+                      --context=. \
+                      --destination=diegorlopez/pokedex-backend:latest \
+                      --skip-tls-verify
+                """
+            }
+        }
+    }
+}

+✅ Summary

+kubectl create secret creates the secret directly in Kubernetes (no YAML file required).

+Jenkins mounts the secret into the Kaniko container.

+Kaniko authenticates to DockerHub automatically and pushes the images.